Reinsurance sidecar: Sidecar investments

 Investors are typically offered debt (generally in the form of bank loans), preferred stock and equity investments in the sidecar.
 Debt may be rated by the rating agencies, which include Standard & Poor's, Moody's and A. M. Best.
 Most sidecar debt has been rated in the "BB" category (below investment grade), but some investment grade debt has been issued.
 In 2007, the rating agencies offered detailed criteria discussions for this type of issuance.

-Market participants

-Investment banks including WTW Securities, GC Securities, Aon Securities, Goldman Sachs, Merrill Lynch, Morgan Stanley, Swiss Re Capital Markets and Deutsche Bank have advised on the creation of sidecars, typically alongside specialist consultancies such as Risk Management Solutions.

-Lead equity investors that have been publicly disclosed include J.C.
-Flowers, First Reserves, Goldentree, Highfields Capital Management, Goldman Sachs and Farallon.

-Numerous law firms have been active in this field, notably Mayer Brown LLP, Cadwalader, Wickersham & Taft, Conyers Dill & Pearman in Bermuda and Fried Frank, Willkie Farr & Gallagher, Dewey & LeBoeuf, Debevoise & Plimpton, and others in the US and UK.